fredrikfritte/solus/README.md

  _Never miss out on the monetary value of a virtual currency with this handy applet._

+ - findfileconflicts

+ _Helps to find file names which could have conflicts._

 ## EXPERIMENTAL

  - nvidia 396.24